 If you have trouble reaching the Cisco Umbrella Welcome page or getting web pages to load, try the following:

-From your browser, type in a fixed IP address in the address bar.
-Enter: http://220.127.116.11/ (which points to http://www.eecs.mit.edu/).
-If this works but you can't reach the Umbrella Welcome page, then there is a problem with your DNS configuration.
-Recheck the steps above to make sure you have configured everything correctly.
+- From your browser, type in a fixed IP address in the address bar.
+If you can reach a fixed IP address but you can't reach the Umbrella Welcome page, recheck the steps to point your DNS to Umbrella.
 If this fails, go to step 2.